oven-baked pork chops in a white ceramic roasting tray

 Notes

 Use a thermometer.
-This is my #1 tip when working with meat.
 Measure the thickest part to get an accurate temperature.

-Sear the chops first.
-If you prefer, this step will help keep the juices in the meat.
+Sear the chops if you wish.
 I don’t do this on this recipe, but if you try, please let me know in a comment below.

 Additionally, when the baking tray is removed from the oven, cover it with foil or a lid.
 Again, this helps to retain moisture and keep the chops tender and juicy.